gofractally/psibase/doc/psidk/src/development/services/cpp-service/reference/web-services.md

 `psinode` passes most HTTP requests to the [SystemService::HttpServer] service, which then routes requests to the appropriate service's [serveSys](#psibaseserverinterfaceservesys) action (see diagram).
 The services run in RPC mode; this prevents them from writing to the database, but allows them to read data they normally can't.
 See [psibase::DbId].

-[SystemService::CommonSys] provides services common to all domains under the `/common` tree.
+[SystemService::CommonApi] provides services common to all domains under the `/common` tree.
 It also serves the chain's main page.

 [SystemService::PsiSpaceSys] provides web hosting to non-service accounts.